 But both are almost evenly matched and picking the better reel between these two exceptional offerings ultimately comes down to personal tastes.

-For some, the Saragosa’s smoothness premium design and features, borrowed from perhaps the best high-end saltwater spinning reel (the Stella SW) on the market today, make it a favorite.
+For many saltwater fishermen, the Saragosa’s smooth, premium performance built on top-notch components and features, many of which were borrowed from perhaps the best high-end saltwater spinning reel on the market today- the Stella SW – make it the logical choice.

 Others, however, will like the Slammer’s all-metal, battle tank design, and outrageous drag.
 This is a workhorse that can be used for jigging, botting fishing, trolling and just about anything else in the open water.